Best Thai Pineapple Fried Rice

 - 1/2 cup pork floss, to garnish, optional

 - To make the fried rice sauce, mix fish sauce, oyster sauce, sugar, curry powder, and turmeric powder in a small bowl; set aside.

 - Heat 1 tablespoon of oil in a wok or large skillet over high heat.
 Add shallot, garlic, ginger, and chili and stir-fry until fragrant; about 30 seconds.

-- Add shrimp, green onion, and red pepper Continue to stir fry until shrimp is no longer pink; about 1-2 minutes.
+- Add shrimp, green onion, and red pepper Continue stir frying until the shrimp turn opaque; about 1-2 minutes.